 - Only courses required by the program are transferred in for the AAS degree and the one year diploma programs.

 - Military credit transferring in is based on ACE (American Council on Education) recommendations.
-Credit is not given for military basic training nor for MOS (Military Occupational Specialty) training.
+Credit is not given for military basic training.

 - Sixteen hours of Vocational Technical credit applies toward the 16 hours of elective credit for the AA degree.